• Recipes

 Presentation cuts being made to salmon filet curved on cutting board.

-Pour two teaspoons of high-quality olive oil into a glass casserole dish, then cover.
-After that, put the salmon in the casserole dish and fully cover it with the sauce.
+`Pour two teaspoons of high-quality olive oil into a glass casserole dish to lightly coat the bottom.
+Then place the salmon in the dish and coat it fully with the sauce.`

 Covering the bottom of a casserole dish with olive oil and coat the salmon completely.